Hiroreco/enreco-archive/recap-data/glossary/quests/special-quests/stronghold-of-ruin-entry.md

 **Final Challenge**

-The last room housed **Stain King Proto**, guarding a crystal linked to something greater—the **Heart of Ruin**, an as-yet unrevealed location that would eventually come into play.
+The last room housed **Stain King Proto**, guarding a crystal linked to something greater—the [Heart of Ruin](#entry:heart-of-ruin-entry), an as-yet unrevealed location that would eventually come into play.

 The arena was surrounded by four more black roses, one in each corner, each protected by the same types of puzzles encountered earlier (math and memory).
 Only after the roses were destroyed could the chest containing the music disc be accessed post-battle.